-Waking up to a burning California
+In California, the apocalypse keeps getting worse

-Monday morning, by the time I woke up, the poet Brenda Hillman, who lives up the hill from me in Kensington had already posted a picture to Instagram of the eerie sky out over the San Francisco Bay: a layer of low-lying fog, blanketing the hills, a small gap of sky, and then above it a huge dark plume of looming smoke, lurking like a dark genie over the metropolis.
+This morning, by the time I woke up, the sun was already an eerie red.
+As they have for days, friends had already posted pictures to Instagram of the eerie sky out over the San Francisco Bay: a hazy blanket, all the hills and bridge obscured.

-By that time, the sun was rising -- the bright apocalyptic red it turns when the air is bad.
-It's an oddly pretty nectarine color that also signals dangerous air.
-My husband and I glimpsed it in the backyard where we were catching a quick workout before the kids got up.
+Outside, it's smoky and cold.
+As I went out to get the paper I could feel a familiar, phlegmy rattle in my lungs -- the low-level irritation of living with bad air.
+What's more, I recognized all these things from last year at this time.
+As I packed the kids' lunch, I called to my husband about items we need to put in the go box.

 Accidents, disasters and safety